Networks & Partners

 MMM is a member of the Sounding Board of the European Platform for Investing in Children (EPIC), an evidence-based online platform that provides information about policies that can help children and their families face the challenges that exist in the current economic climate in Europe.
 EPIC serves as a tool for Member States to monitor activities triggered by the Recommendation for Investing in Children.
 EPIC also collects and disseminates innovative and evidence-based practices for children and families which are being implemented across the EU to foster cooperation and mutual learning in the field.

-In addition, MMM regularly works with a number of organizations active at the European Institutions in the fields of women’s rights and family issues, including Age Platform Europe, COFACE, Eurochild, Eurocarers, the European Women’s Lobby, Save the Children, etc.
+In addition, MMM regularly works with a number of organisations active at the European Institutions in the fields of women’s rights and family issues, including Age Platform Europe, COFACE, Eurochild, Eurocarers, the European Women’s Lobby, Save the Children, etc.

 NGO CSW members meeting with Phumzile Mlambo-Ngcuka, UN Women Executive Director